1. Home

 Preventing and raising public awareness

-Members of the Wildlife Protection Service also participate in activities for the general public.
+Members of the Wildlife Protection Service participate in activities for the general public.
 They attend exhibitions and thematic fairs, where they inform the public about new regulations and raise awareness about protecting wildlife and wildlife habitat.

 Dissatisfied with a behaviour?